Going back to Boracay

 One day in Bantayan Island

 We only had one full day in Bantayan Island.
-The first and third day were mostly spent heading there and leaving the island to overnight back in the city.
+The first and third days were mostly spent heading there and leaving the island to spend the night back in the city.
 (Note to self: Next time, no more overnight in Cebu City, just leave Bantayan in the morning and book an evening flight back to Manila.
 The island is much, much more relaxing than the city.)
 But one full day in Bantayan was still worth the trip since P and I still got to see much of the small island without rushing ourselves and experience its biggest selling point–aquamarine waters kissing its creamy white sand coastline.

 1. Get in the water.
 It’s the first thing I do as soon as I step out of our little hut.
 I’m not a morning person, but for some reason when P and I are on vacation, we easily wake up at 5 or 6 am, eager to start our day.
 Bantayan was no different.
 Though the sand on the island is not talcum powder-soft like it is in Boracay, Bantayan still has a fine sandy beach.
 You only need to walk 10 to 20 meters into the water (still just waist-deep at that point) for your feet get past the jagged sea shells and to find that soft sand.
 After an hour of floating, staring at the wonderful blue horizon, and pitiful attempts to do some laps, I got out of the water to shower and find some breakfast.